 The Canada-European Union Comprehensive Economic and Trade Agreement (CETA)

-Canada’s trade agreement with Europe, known as CETA, allows eligible European Union entities to offer a limited number of coasting trade services without a licence.
+Canada’s trade agreement with the European Union, known as CETA, allows eligible European Union entities to offer a limited number of coasting trade services without a licence.
 Learn more about how CETA impacts coasting trade and foreign vessels.

 Learn more about CETA.